santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 - Fear of public perception.
 - Fear of ridicule and scorn from your family and friends.
 - Fear of financial catastrophe.
-- Fear of fucking up.
+- Fear of messing up.

 Fear.
 Fear.
 Fear.
 Fear. **So much fear.**